We can share your stories on Salty.

 While we are a small platform with an engaged following, we do not have the funding to pay contributors for publication on Salty.
-(In fact we do not have the funding to cover most of our overheads costs – become a member and help us thrive!)
+In fact we still do not have the funding to cover a majority of our overheads costs.
+(Become a member and help us survive!)
 We understand this may be a dealbreaker for you.
-If not, and your pitch is approved, you will be awarded in credit and publicity through our beautiful platform and community.
+If not, and your pitch is approved, your story will be shared on our beautiful platform and with our community.
 Salty content is viewed on average, two million times each month and goes out to 50,000 inboxes!
 We think that’s pretty special.

 We have top editors available to help refine final submitted pieces, if necessary.
 In the Salty spirit of authenticity, we do our best to assign top editors to articles written by authors of similar lived experiences.

 Salty is a very small team, mostly volunteers, and we are trying to keep up with the massive amount of submissions we receive.
 Please help us refine this process by carefully considering the guidelines below before submitting, and being patient while we try to get through all of your amazing pitches and submissions.
 You should hear if your pitch is approved or rejected within a week of submission.

 Stay Salty, babes 😉

 Pitches We Love to See:

-- At this time, Salty publishes stories centered around wellness, mental health, fertility, finance, beauty, identity, race, sobriety, self care, body positivity, relationships, sex work, parenthood and living online.
+- At this time, Salty publishes first person essays and articles centered around wellness, mental health, fertility, finance, beauty, identity, race, sobriety, self care, body positivity, relationships, sex work, parenthood and living online.